monero-project/monero-site/README.md

 4. If all went well, you should see the Monero website and you're ready to make changes.

 ## General change recommendations
-The average Monero user that will want to contribute to the website should probably start looking for issues labelled [⛑️ help needed](https://repo.getmonero.org/monero-project/monero-site/issues?label_name%5B%5D=%E2%9B%91%EF%B8%8F++help+needed) or making blog posts, user guides or Moneropedia entries; all of which are covered in this document.
+The average Monero user that will want to contribute to the website should probably start looking for issues labelled [⛑️ contributor needed](https://github.com/monero-project/monero-site/issues?q=is%3Aissue+is%3Aopen+label%3A%22%E2%9B%91%EF%B8%8F+contributor+needed%22) or making blog posts, user guides or Moneropedia entries; all of which are covered in this document.
 If this is all you want to do, don't worry, it's actually not a daunting task at all.

 If you are a web developer and would like to make large macro-level changes, it would be best to open an issue first or to get in contact with the developers on `#monero-site` (IRC/Freenode, MatterMost, Matrix).